jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

 ### Technologies
 I use [Alpaca Brokerage](https://alpaca.markets/), which provides a commission-free, API-first platform for trading.
 It offers free real-time and historical US stock data via API.
 Additionally, it supports paper trading for safe testing.

-I have a few stocks in mind to start with, but I’d love to add more to the list as AI recommends new stocks in the sections I am interested in.

-As to the agent framework, I use LangChain.
+I use ChatGPT-4o as the LLM, and LangChain and tools as the agent framework.

 To be continued...